LuchoTangorra/CheaperSync/README.md

 - file\_extensions: only files with those extensions will be saved in out path.
 - size\_threshold\_in\_MB: ignore files that has a size above this threshold.

+For the process to work you need to have Config/config.json on the same folder as CheaperSync.py or CheaperSync.exe

 ### How to use

 In both cases you should set your configuration in the config.json file inside Config folder.